 A Discussion of The Standard for Entering the Kingdom of Heaven

 It was a grey day and the sun was not shining.
 I sat at the desk reading the scriptures: “I have fought a good fight, I have finished my course, I have kept the faith: From now on there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day: and not to me only, but to all them also that love his appearing” (2 Timothy 4:7-8).
 Reading these words, I recalled my twenty years of following the Lord: I’ve been imitating Paul, expending for the Lord.
 Regardless of whether it is rain or shine, or whether it is a bitterly cold day, I persistently protect the Lord’s flock.
 I always believe that if I keep striving like this and hold onto the Lord’s name and His way, I will surely gain reward and enterwhen the Lord returns.
 However, when I encouraged brothers and sisters with these words after the last meeting, Brother Wu raised a question: “The Lord said, ‘Not every one that said to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father which is in heaven’ (Matthew 7:21).
 From the Lord’s word we can see that only those who do the will of our heavenly Father can enter the kingdom of heaven.
 The Lord required us to be honest and humble and to love one another, yet we are still engaged in frauds and deception in front of God and our brothers and sisters; we are jealous of those who preach better than us; we can still be arrogant and unconvinced when our brothers and sisters point out that our conducts are against the Lord’s will; and we sometimes even have hatred in our hearts.
 We constantly fail to practice the Lord’s words, committing sins involuntarily even after repenting and confessing before the Lord.
 I think we’re still not doing the will of our Father in heaven.
 So, can people as us enter the kingdom of heaven when the Lord comes back?”
 It is the truth, as he said, that we are often bound by sin.
 But the Romans says, “For with the heart man believes to righteousness; and with the mouth confession is made to salvation” (Romans 10:10).
 Since the has completed the work of redemption when He died on the cross, and has forgiven our sins, He no longer sees us as sinners, and we have become righteous by our faith.
-Therefore, as long as we forsake everything and work hard for the Lord, we’ll be raptured into God’s kingdom.
+Therefore, as long as we forsake everything and work hard for the Lord, we’ll into God’s kingdom.
 It is the Lord’s promise.
 So I told Brother Wu that we shouldn’t have any misgivings about this, nor should we doubt our means of pursuit.
 However, we didn’t fully discuss this problem in our last meeting for the sake of time.
 I have to make this issue clear today.

 As soon as I entered the door of the meeting place, I heard Brother Wu and some co-workers communicating about entering the kingdom of heaven.
 At the sight of me, Brother Wu said seriously, “Brother Zhao, we haven’t communed the truth about entering the kingdom of heaven clearly last time.
 I’d like to fellowship about it with brothers and sisters today.”
 Then I walked among them and sat down, saying, “OK, we’re communicating this topic today.
 Could you share your opinions first?”